Beamko/spi/wp-content/plugins/footnotes/readme.txt

 1. For anyone interested in converting from the FD Footnotes plugin:
 Visit this swift write-up from a **footnotes** user by the name of **Southwest**: http://wordpress.org/support/topic/how-to-make-this-footnote-style?replies=6#post-5946306
 2. From what we've researched, all other footnotes Plugins use open and close shortcodes, which can be left as is.
 In the **footnotes** settings menu, you can setup **footnotes** to use the existing (=previously used) shortcodes.
 Too easy?
 Yippy Ki-Yey!
+= I'm happy with how the Plugin works =
+1. Pour a glass of your favourite beverage
+2. Take a deep breath
+3. Donate whatever amount you think is appropriate here: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6Z6CZDW8PPBBJ
+4. Enjoy how you just made a bunch of young folks even more enthusiastic about developing useful stuff
+5. Now it's time to empty that glass in one go

 == Installation ==
 - Visit your WordPress Admin area